 Email Authentication Issue

-The prosecution’s problem was a real one.
+The prosecution’s problem was a genuine one.
 How do you get the emails authenticated?
 The Defendant claimed that the prosecution did not do what it had to do to allow the jury to consider, and convict in this case, the emails.

 There are many paths to authenticate e-mails.
 It can be as easy as getting the witness who received the email to testify that the printed email was received.
 Emails also usually show the source so authentication can be done just like U.S. Mail can be authenticated.
 There are is also the business record exception.
 So, on its face, this is not a big deal.